julianrupp/tswlairmgr/README.md

 -	Lair data in its French localization has been taken from [TSWRDB.pw](https://tswrdb.pw/live/1030002/).

--	The French interface translation was done by [*Rexxars*](http://chronicle.thesecretworld.com/character/Rexxars) from my cabal.
+-	The French interface translation was done by [*Rexxars*](http://chronicle.thesecretworld.com/character/Rexxars).

--	Regional fragment drop data was kindly provided by [*Dott*](http://chronicle.thesecretworld.com/character/Dott) and [*Jermaine*](http://chronicle.thesecretworld.com/character/Jermaine) from my cabal.
+-	Regional fragment drop data was kindly provided by [*Dott*](http://chronicle.thesecretworld.com/character/Dott) and [*Jermaine*](http://chronicle.thesecretworld.com/character/Jermaine).

 -	The font used is called [Lato](https://www.google.com/fonts/specimen/Lato), available at Google Fonts.

 -	The country flags have been taken from [FamFamFam.com](http://www.famfamfam.com/lab/icons/flags/).

--	My cabal [*In Vino Veritas*](http://invinoveritas.corplaunch.com) originally inspired me to create this webapp as we sometimes run lairs with crazy amounts of people, which in turn made the fragment holder take ages to work out assignments.
+-	My former cabal [*In Vino Veritas*](http://invinoveritas.corplaunch.com) originally inspired me to create this webapp as we sometimes ran lairs with crazy amounts of people, which in turn made the fragment holder take ages to work out assignments.

 -	Joakim Bjørnstad ([@joakibj](http://github.com/joakibj)) has inspired me with his [tswcalc](http://github.com/joakibj/tswcalc) webapp in the technical design of this one.